-The International Monetary Fund said on Wednesday it now expects an even deeper global recession, with output likely to shrink 4.9% this year rather than the 3% contraction it had predicted in April.
+The International Monetary Fund said on Wednesday it now expects global output to shrink 4.9% this year rather than the 3% it predicted in April.

 “There is a little bit of reality bites coming,” said Damian Rooney, senior institutional salesman at stockbroker Argonaut in Perth.
-“I don’t think there was a particular straw that broke the camel’s back, but people are a little bit twitchy - there are a lot of reasons to be pretty cautious.”
+“I don’t think there was a particular straw that broke the camel’s back, but people are a little bit twitchy.”

-In the currency markets, the dollar clung on to broad gains which had lifted it from near a two-week low.
+For now the subdued mood helped the dollar build on broad gains in the FX markets which had lifted it from near a two-week low.

-Yields on benchmark 10-year U.S. Treasuries sank to a 10-day low of 0.6692% and those on German Bunds — Europe’s benchmark safe asset — dipped to -0.453% although that remained within a well-worn recent range.
+Yields on benchmark 10-year U.S. Treasuries and German Bunds sank to 10-day lows of 0.66% and -0.47% although they remained within their well-worn recent ranges.

-Bank of England chief economist Andy Haldane is due to speak about the future of society at 1700 GMT.
-Haldane argued against last week’s increase to the bank’s bond-buying programme.
+Bank of England chief economist Andy Haldane, who argued against last week’s increase to the bank’s bond-buying programme, is due to speak about the future of society at 1700 GMT.
 The pound was up for a third day in four before that.

-Signals on the trade front and political uncertainty have also unnerved investors.
+Signals on the trade front and political uncertainty have also added to jitters.

 The United States has added items valued at $3.1 billion to a list of European goods eligible to be hit with import duties.

-That has stalled a rally in riskier currencies, and pushed the Australian dollar under 69 cents and had the kiwi stuck around 64 cents.
+That stalled a rally in riskier currencies, and pushed the Australian dollar under 69 cents and left the kiwi stuck around 64 cents.